Jim Thorpe: College career

 Carlisle's 1912 record included a 27–6 victory over the West Point Army team.
 In that game, Thorpe's 92-yard touchdown was nullified by a teammate's penalty, but on the next play Thorpe rushed for a 97-yard touchdown.
 Future President Dwight D. Eisenhower, who played against him in that game, recalled of Thorpe in a 1961 speech:

-Here and there, there are some people who are supremely endowed.
-My memory goes back to Jim Thorpe.
-He never practiced in his life, and he could do anything better than any other football player I ever saw.

-Thorpe was awarded third-team All-American honors in 1908, and named a first-team All-American in 1911 and 1912.
+Thorpe was a third-team All-American in 1908 and a first-team All-American in 1911 and 1912.
 Football was – and remained – Thorpe's favorite sport.
 He did not compete in track and field in 1910 or 1911, although this turned out to be the sport in which he gained his greatest fame.

 In the spring of 1912, he started training for the Olympics.
 He had confined his efforts to jumps, hurdles and shot-puts, but now added pole vaulting, javelin, discus, hammer and 56 lb weight.
 In the Olympic trials held at Celtic Park in New York, his all-round ability stood out in all these events and so he earned a place on the team that went to Sweden.

+The poet Marianne Moore, who taught Thorpe at Carlisle, recalled: He had a kind of ease in his gait that is hard to describe.
+Equilibrium with no stricture, but couched in the lineup of football he was the epitome of concentration, wary, with an effect of plenty in reserve.